apache/mxnet/doc/python/python_guide.md

 ### Handle a list of key-value pairs

-All operations introduced so far are on a single key. `KVStore` also provides list of key-value pair interface.
+All operations introduced so far are about a single key. `KVStore` also provides the interface for a list of key-value pairs.
+For single device:

-On single device:

 ```python
 >>> keys = [5, 7, 9]